projectcejorp/project/README.md

 # Integration Tips

-Our defense scheme supports any black-box speech synthesis systems.
-If you would like to try more speech synthesis systems, we recommend using general functions to represent VC models and TTS models so that they can easily combine with our defense scheme; we also encourage later works to explore more potential modification methods in the frequency domains.
+Our defense schemes support any black-box speech synthesis systems.
+If you would like to try more speech synthesis systems, we recommend using general functions to represent VC models and TTS models so that they can easily combine with our defense schemes.
+We also encourage later works to explore more potential modification methods in the frequency domain.

 # Reference
-For pretrain the speech synthesis systems, you can refer to the [Chou’s](https://arxiv.org/abs/1904.05742), [AutoVC](https://arxiv.org/abs/1905.05879), and [SV2TTS](https://arxiv.org/abs/1806.04558), the original papers.
+For pretrain the speech synthesis systems, you can refer to the original papers  of [Chou’s](https://arxiv.org/abs/1904.05742), [AutoVC](https://arxiv.org/abs/1905.05879), and [SV2TTS](https://arxiv.org/abs/1806.04558).
 For the Attack-VC (the baseline in our paper), please refer to their [paper](https://arxiv.org/abs/2005.08781).
-In his repository, we provide example audio files for quickly run the codes.
-The full dataset we used in the paper, CSTR VCTK, is public avaliable and can be found [here](https://datashare.ed.ac.uk/handle/10283/3443).
+In this repository, we provide some audio examples for running the codes.
+The full dataset we used in the paper, CSTR VCTK, is public and can be found [here](https://datashare.ed.ac.uk/handle/10283/3443).

 Parts of our codebase were inspired by or adapted from the following repositories: